 In the sixties, economists like Mahbub-ul-Haq, Simon Kuznets, and other proponents of capitalism thought that “the balancing forces of growth, competition, and technological progress lead in later stages of development to reduced inequality and greater harmony among the classes” However, the proposition has proved to be wrong in most parts of the world.

-The exponential growth in Islamic financial assets in the past two decades has raised incomes for corporations, their top managers substantially in many Muslim countries.
+The exponential growth in Islamic financial assets in the past two decades has raised incomes for corporations, and their top managers substantially in many Muslim countries.
 However, income levels for workers at the bottom did not grow that much.

-If we are to reduce income inequality among people of a country, the best way to do so might be to slow down the income growth of the highest paid workers in any firm operating in the Islamic finance industry or any other sector.
-Higher taxes could be levied on high income individuals in the Muslim world while transferring those resources to the middle and low income groups of the societies.
+If we are to reduce income inequality among people of a country, the best way to do so might be to slow down the income growth of the highest-paid workers in any firm operating in the Islamic finance industry or any other sector.
+Higher taxes could be levied on high-income individuals in the Muslim world while transferring those resources to the middle and low-income groups of the societies.